Crawling a website

 You can submit your sitemap to the Search.io index so that even non linked pages will get a crawl status and will be visited by the crawler.

-Similarly, if you find individual pages are not being crawled, you can manually index them via the same diagnose tool.
+Similarly, if you find individual pages are not being crawled, you can manually crawl them via the same diagnose tool.

 Note: although this will prevent our crawler from indexing the page, it will not stop other crawlers.
 Use the attribute on the standard "robots noindex meta tag" to prevent all crawlers from indexing the page:

-After Diagnosing a page click on 'See extended debug information' to use the Page debug tool.
+After diagnosing a page, click on 'Open in page debugger' to use the Page debug tool.
 The Page debug tool crawls your webpage or document and gives you details of all the extracted metadata, content, open graph data, and schema.org data from your web page.

 The Page debug tool allows you to identify existing issues with your pages that deteriorate the quality of search data such as missing metadata, missing canonicals, incorrect mark-up, lack of content, and incorrect redirects.